filipemir/police-incident-dashboard-react/README.md

 # [WIP] Boston Police Incident Dashboard

-A real-time visualization of crime incidents as reported by the Boston Police department.
+A visualization of crime incidents as reported by the Boston Police department.
 See it
 here: https://filipemir.github.io/police-incident-dashboard-react/

 This is a project initially started by Code for Boston volunteers during the 2019 National Day of Civic Hacking.